peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ### 7.6.1 WiFi issues

-The `uasyncio` stream mechanism is not good at detecting WiFi outages.
+The `asyncio` stream mechanism is not good at detecting WiFi outages.
 I have found it necessary to use nonblocking sockets to achieve resilient operation and client reconnection in the presence of outages.